medik8s/docs/remediation/poison-pill/PoisonPillTroubleshooting.md

 ## Poison Pill daemonset still exists after operator uninstall
 This is a known issue, and you should manually delete the poison pill config CR to get it deleted.

+## How do I get community support?
+Feel free to reach out in our [medik8s google group](https://groups.google.com/g/medik8s)